Trolling

-In slang, a troll is a person who posts or makes inflammatory, insincere, digressive, extraneous, or off-topic messages online (such as in social media, a newsgroup, a forum, a chat room, an online video game), or in real life, with the intent of provoking others into displaying emotional responses, or manipulating others' perception.
+In slang, trolling is when a person posts deliberately offensive or provocative messages online (such as in social media, a forum, a chat room, an online video game) or performs similar behaviors in real life.
+The methods and motivations of trolls can range from benign to sadistic.
+These messages can be inflammatory, insincere, digressive, extraneous, or off-topic, and may have the intent of provoking others into displaying emotional responses, or manipulating others' perceptions, thus acting as a bully or a provocateur.
 The behavior is typically for the troll's amusement, or to achieve a specific result such as disrupting a rival's online activities or purposefully causing confusion or harm to other people.
+Trolling behaviors involve tactical aggression to incite emotional responses, which can adversely affect the target's well-being.

-In this context, both the noun and the verb forms of "troll" are frequently associated with Internet discourse.
-Media attention in recent years has equated trolling with online harassment.
+In this context, the noun and the verb forms of "troll" are frequently associated with Internet discourse.
+Recently, media attention has equated trolling with online harassment.
 The Courier-Mail and The Today Show have used "troll" to mean "a person who defaces Internet tribute sites with the aim of causing grief to families".
 In addition, depictions of trolling have been included in popular fictional works, such as the HBO television program The Newsroom, in which a main character encounters harassing persons online and tries to infiltrate their circles by posting negative sexual comments.

 Usage

 Application of the term troll is subjective.
 Some readers may characterize a post as trolling, while others may regard the same post as a legitimate contribution to the discussion, even if controversial.
 More potent acts of trolling are blatant harassment or off-topic banter.
 However, the term Internet troll has also been applied to information warfare, hate speech, and even political activism.

 The "Trollface" is an image occasionally used to indicate trolling in Internet culture.

-At times, the word is incorrectly used to refer to anyone with controversial, or differing, opinions.
+The word is sometimes incorrectly used to refer to anyone with controversial or differing opinions.
 Such usage goes against the ordinary meaning of troll in multiple ways.
-While psychologists have determined that psychopathological sadism, dark triad, and dark tetrad personality traits are common among Internet trolls, some observers claim that trolls do not actually believe the controversial views they claim.
-Farhad Manjoo criticises this view, noting that if the person really is trolling, they are more intelligent than their critics would believe.
+While psychologists have determined that psychopathological sadism, dark triad, and dark tetrad personality traits are common among Internet trolls, some observers claim that trolls do not believe the controversial views they claim.
+Farhad Manjoo criticises this view, noting that if the person is trolling, they are more intelligent than their critics would believe.

 Responses

-The most common advice to deal with someone who gets enjoyment out of provoking others is to ignore them and deprive them of the pleasure of watching people react.
-This is typically phrased as "don't feed the trolls", however, some believe this to be bad or incomplete advice for effectively dealing with trolls.
+One common strategy for dealing with online trolls is to ignore them.
+This approach, known as "don't feed the trolls", is based on the idea that trolls feed on attention and reactions.
+By withholding these, the troll may lose interest and stop their disruptive behavior.
+This is considered by psychologists to be the best way to stop trolling.
+Although after ceasing contact, disruption may occur in greater frequency due to an extinction burst.